hyphaene-forks/next-apollo-demo/README.md

 app locally using docker-compose.
 - [ ] Deploy your App on Heroku.
 And send us a link to the app.
 - [ ] Write cypress end to end test for the page you created.

+## Personnal, good to have :
+- [ ] linter / formatter ( eslint / prettier being a good default choice)